abcgz133/ChiSquare_Binning/README.md

 ![avatar](./graphics/ChiMerge_Methodology.png)
 # Section 1 Preface
-This model predicts the delinquency probability of the credit card applicant samples by using Chi-Square Binning with Logistic Regression Algorithm.
-Furthermore the system then scores the applicant samples bases on their probability.
+This model predicts the delinquency probability of the credit card user by using Chi-Square Binning with Logistic Regression Algorithm.
+Furthermore the system then scores the user bases on their probability.

 ## 1.1 Data
 The data mainly consists of three parts.
-Part 1 is the applicant's login information, Part 2 is the applicant's own attribute information, including the applicant's Idx, place of residence, third-party information, and default information "target", Part 3 is the applicant's modified information.
+Part 1 is the credit card user's login information, Part 2 is the user's own attribute information, including the user's Idx, place of residence, third-party information, and delinquency information "target", Part 3 is the user's modified information.

 ## 1.2 The concept of Chi-Square(χ2) binning
 This model adopts the data binning technique.
-This technique categorizes similar samples into one bin.
-The basis for determining similarity is to calculate the Chi-Square values of two adjacent bins of the samples and their corresponding p-values.
+This technique categorizes similar feature of credit card users into one bin.
+The basis for determining similarity is to calculate the Chi-Square values of two adjacent bins of the users and their corresponding p-values.
 The smaller Chi-Square value, the more similarity.

 ### The benefits of Chi-square binning technology:

 A. The model is stable.
-Minor changes in sample values do not affect the performance of the model.
-For example, a slight change in applicant’s income will not affect the predicted score of the sample.
+Minor changes in user values do not affect the performance of the model.
+For example, a slight change in user’s income will not affect the predicted score of the user.

 B. Missing value data does not affect the result.
 For missing value data, they can be directly categorized in one bin.

 C. Model can handle the categorical features.

 D. Reducing the number of features.
-For example, according to one-hot method, the original feature of “province” which was designed to indicate the resident province of the applicants, will be converted into more than 30 features.
-However, with binning, several provinces with similar bad sample rates can be merged into one bin for processing, thereby reducing the number of features.
+For example, according to one-hot method, the original feature of “province” which was designed to indicate the resident province of the users, will be converted into more than 30 features.
+However, with binning, several provinces with similar bad user rates can be merged into one bin for processing, thereby reducing the number of features.

 ### Disadvantages:
 A. Has impact on accuracy rate
 B. If the original feature data has monotonicity, it may not be able to maintain monotonicity after binning.
-For example, in terms of education, generally speaking, the higher the education , the lower the default rate.
+For example, in terms of education, generally speaking, the higher the education , the lower the delinquency rate.
 So we should keep attention to maintain this monotonicity after binning.

 ## 1.3 The WOE and IV calculating
 (1) After binning, calculate the WOE of each bin to encode the features.
-WOE measures how much the proportion of good to bad in this bin exceeds the overall good to bad ratio.
+WOE(Weight of Evidence) measures how much the proportion of good to bad in this bin exceeds the overall good to bad ratio.
 Namely:

 WOE=ln (G1/G/B1/B)=ln (G1/B1/G/B)=(lnG1/B1) - (lnG/B)
-If WOE >0, it indicates that the bad sample rate of the bin is lower than the average bad sample rate of the entire sample (that is, ln(G1/B1) is greater than ln(G/B))
+If WOE >0, it indicates that the bad user rate of the bin is lower than the average bad user rate of the entire user (that is, ln(G1/B1) is greater than ln(G/B))

-(2) In addition to calculating WOE, it is also necessary to calculate the IV value.
+(2) In addition to calculating WOE, it is also necessary to calculate the IV(Information Value) value.
 The IV value measures the importance of features.

 IV = (G1/G - B1/B) * WOE